From BR Bullpen

 1992 was similarly satisfactory, with .268/.341/.387.
 It clearly sufficed for an all-purpose back-up infielder to hit that well.

 The rest of his career was as a journeyman, playing for four teams in six years.
-He was with Toronto for three of the seasons, with a peak average of .363 in 1999 in 34 games.
+He was with the Toronto Blue Jays for three of the seasons, with a peak average of .363 in 1999 in 34 games.
+In 2000, Grebeck was making a run at hitting .400 - at least until late May and early June.
+By May 25th, he already had an 11-game hitting streak - one of his hits included a game-ending single against the Chicago White Sox.

 He ended up with not quite 2000 at-bats in the majors, and an average of .261, not bad at all for a multi-position infielder who hadn't even been drafted out of college.